 Despite the increasing adoption of the branchless banking system, some customers are still reluctant to switch completely to the branchless banking model.
 Of course, the reason for this is not far from the benefits the branched banking industry offers.
 For instance, we all know how sensitive finance issues are.
 Most persons would prefer to hand over the maintenance of their funds to financial institutions with physical branches rather than one without identifiable branches.
 Over the years, this belief system has supported the growth of retail banking across different age grades.

 However, the rise in digitalization and the inclination of the younger generation towards accessing convenient, fast, reliable, and over the internet banking services is a concern for most retail banks.
 As a result, retail banks have stepped up to offer retail financial banking services to their online customers.
 But then, what is retail banking, and how does it differ from digital retail banking?

 Your shortcut to building a branchless bankLearn more

 Table of contents

 Retail banking definition

 When people talk about going to a bank to open an account, make a deposit, or withdraw, they refer to retail banking.
-Retail banking is a banking model whose operational focus is to provide monetary services necessary for the day-to-day activities of individual consumers within a geographical area.
-In this banking system, the need of individual consumers supersedes the needs of corporate entities, and as such, services are tailored toward satisfying individuals in their daily activities.
+It is a banking model whose operational focus is to provide monetary services necessary for the day-to-day activities of individual consumers within a geographical area.
+In this banking sector, the need of individual consumers supersedes the needs of corporate entities, and as such, services are tailored toward satisfying individuals in their daily activities.
 Their goal of helping individual customers better plan and manage their finances earned them the name- consumer banking or personal banking.

 - Account opening and savings